 The following most common programmatic, financial, and administrative requirements are oftentimes not met by grantees.
 More information about these and other requirements to help manage your grant are available in the OJP Post Award Instructions (PDF 1.31 mb) and the following resources: OJP Financial Guide (for grants awarded prior to 12/26/14) and DOJ Grants Financial Guide (for grants awarded on or after 12/26/14).

-OVC staff conduct regular and continuous monitoring of discretionary grantees for the dual purpose of ensuring the effective use of public funds and assisting grantees in program development and grant administration.
+OVC staff conduct regular and continuous monitoring of discretionary and formula grantees for the dual purpose of ensuring the effective use of public funds and assisting grantees in program development and grant administration.
 Monitoring allows OVC to—

-OVC employs several approaches to monitoring discretionary grants, some of which involve the assistance of the Office of the Chief Financial Officer (OCFO), Office of Audit, Assessment, and Management (OAAM), and the Office of the Inspector General (OIG):
+OVC employs several approaches to monitoring discretionary and formula grants, some of which involve the assistance of the Office of the Chief Financial Officer (OCFO), Office of Audit, Assessment, and Management (OAAM), and the Office of the Inspector General (OIG):